aleph2c/miros/doc/scribbleexample.rst

 Our First Working Hypothesis
 ----------------------------
-Now that we understand that, let's re-ask the question:

 "Suppose we started the above chart in ``s11``, then we send a ``T`` event to it, when would each of the functions, ``a``, ``b``, ``c``, ``d``, ``e``, ``g``, and ``t`` happen?"